Exposing Paradise, Living Like a Lucian

 There are very few, if any, rules of the road in St. Lucia which makes driving extremely treacherous, and some would even say dangerous.

-Homes in St. Lucia are built mostly on hillside with very little planning and no municipal services
+Living like a Lucian experience the homes in St. Lucia that are built mostly on hillside with very little planning and no municipal services

 VIEW FROM BALCONY OF MY FRIENDS HOUSE